Vidishap95/super-team-project/README.md

 ## Usage

 The Movie Finder Website presents the user with three highly IMDb rated movies for their consideration.
 A search box allows the user to search for a movie and return details about the selected movie.
-Details include  the year, the IDMb rating and a short description.
+Details include  the year, the IMDb rating and a short description.
 Also provided are links to the trailer on YouTube and links to the service providers offering streaming options.

 ## Contributing

 The current version of the Movie Finder website was a team effort, by Vidisha Patel, Meghan Simmons, and Leo Liu.
 The following programs, libraries and frameworks were utilized in the creation of this website: HTML, CSS, Javascript, Bootstrap and Google Fonts.
 The IMDb Top 100 Movies API from Rapid API was accessed to obtain top rated movies and their related details.
-The Streaming Availability API, also from Rapid API was accessed to give the movie details about the user selected movie.
+The Streaming Availability API, also from Rapid API, was accessed to give movie details about the user selected movie.
 The Streaming Availability API uses the TMDB API but is not endorsed or certified by TMDB.
 Any information about issues or bugs with the website are appreciated.

 ## License